Sarshinisakthi/Data-structures-/README.md

 1. Implement a C Program for Red Black tree and perform Insertion and Deletion of Nodes
 2. Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes

+Day 11:

+1. Implement a C Program for B Tree and perform Insertion of Nodes
+2. Implement a C Program for TRIE Tree and perform Insertion  of Nodes